-Internal patient dinners can be an effective way to generate referrals out of your current patient base.
+Internal patient dinners can be an effective way chiropractic marketing program.
 The basic premise of this system is to invite about 10 of your best chiropractic patients to a free dinner with you.
 The catch is that in order to come to the dinner they have to bring at least one guest with them.

 In my external marketing section you’ll see that I have another dinner program.
 That program is capable of producing very large numbers of new patients.
 The internal patient dinner program is by nature smaller.
 It does however work very well, and is less expensive than the much bigger external dinner program.